wildlifelabs/pytorch-on-jetson/README.md

 # pytorch-on-jetson
-Build scripts for building PyTorch 2.7 using CUDA 12.2 on Xavier AGX with support for Python 3.13
+Build scripts for building PyTorch 2.7 using CUDA 12.2 on NVidia Xavier AGX with support for Python 3.13

-You see you can get hold of the previous generation Jetson Xavier AGX hardware on the cheap.
+You see you can get hold of the previous generation NVidia Jetson Xavier AGX hardware on the cheap - eBay is your friend!
 But can you do anything with this?
 Well, yes you can.
 Unfortunately, the documentation is not that great - and seems to be spread across multiple sites.
 So this project seeks to consolidate all of this into one place.

 ## Step 1
 Install the full Jetpack 5.1.5 (the last available for the Jetson Xavier AGX) which ships with CUDA 11.4